awsdocs/aws-glue-developer-guide/doc_source/glue-troubleshooting-errors.md

 + Check in the VPC console that your VPC uses a valid **DHCP option set**\.
 For more information, see [DHCP option sets](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html)\.

++ If after a few minutes, the development endpoint **Provisioning status** changes to `FAILED` and the failure reason is DNS related, for example, `Reverse dns resolution of ip 10.5.237.213 failed`, check your DNS setup\.
+For more information, see [Setting Up DNS in Your VPC](set-up-vpc-dns.md)\.

 + If the cluster remains in the PROVISIONING state, contact AWS Support\.

 ## Error: Notebook Server CREATE\_FAILED<a name="error-notebook-server-ec2-instance-profile"></a>